betsalel-williamson/genai-specs/steering/standards-task.md

 - **Requirements Traceability**: References to specific requirements
 - **Test Strategy**: How the task will be validated

+## Task Completion and Verification

+- **Do NOT mark tasks as complete until ALL acceptance criteria have been fully verified.**
+- Verification must involve executing the defined test strategy and confirming the expected outcomes.
+- Prematurely marking tasks as complete can lead to incomplete work and hinder project progress.

 ## Task Sequencing

 - **Start with Infrastructure**: Set up project structure and core interfaces first